jonatascastro12/mana-do-ceu-react/README.md

 # Mana do Céu
-This project is a daily blog website that runs completly client-side.
+This project is a daily blog website that runs completly at client-side.
 Each message is stored as a .json in `/public/mana` folder.
 There is a index file: `public/mana/_index.json` that list ao posts in order to make one post per year day.

 Visit: http://www.manadoceu.com